 With the volume of material covered in a week, it is challenging for participants to digest the information in 4-5 days and be adequately prepared to write the exam and be successful.
 For this reason, we are encouraging participants to return to their workplaces to put into practice what they’ve learning in the course, take time to let the information digest, and to review and ask questions on concepts they find challenging.
 It is found that this approach helps participants to retain the information on a more long-term basis, and avoids the pitfalls of cramming for an exam, only to begin to forget the information once the exam is over.
 It also helps participants to successfully pass the course.

 Typically, participants are provided with their exam result within 15 days of writing the exam.

 The pass mark is 70 %.

 No, participants will be provided a “pass” or “fail” result.
 This policy is based on sound adult education learning principles.
 Pass or fail test results are given to discourage participants or others from coming to incorrect conclusions that a higher score on an exam equates to a better employee, smarter person, or anything other than proficiency of job related tasks.
 The purpose of our type of exams is to measure competency of job related tasks.
 As the NBBOA moves towards utilizing courses developed by the International Code Council, participants will be provided with their result (“pass” or “fail”) and feedback about areas of strength and areas for improvement.

-An individual who does not pass an exam can complete a rewrite exam without taking the course over.
-The ICC exam fees remain the same and the individual will simply have to re-apply to write an exam using the exam registration form.
+An individual who does not pass an exam can complete a one time rewrite exam without taking the course over.
+The individual will simply have to re-apply to write an exam using the exam registration form.

 Typically, participants are sent a Certificate of successful course completion within 8-10 weeks of completing the course.